Showing posts with label sodium. Show all posts

 Choking Risk

 Hot dogs present a significant choking risk, especially for children under 14 years of age.
 Seventeen percent of all food-related asphyxiations are caused by hot dogs.
 It is suggested the size, shape, and texture of hot dogs be modified to reduce the risk of choking.
 Pediatric emergency doctors note that a wedged hot dog is almost impossible to dislodge from a child's windpipe.
 To serve hot dogs safely for children, one should slice the hot dog into bite-size pieces.
-For adults, it is recommended to slice hot dogs down the middle length-wise.
+For adults, slicing hot dogs down the middle length is recommended.

 Commercials Then and Now